Lynes History, Family Crest & Coats of Arms

 The barony of Lynn was created from lands granted by Hugh de Morville in 1204.
 Later, John de la Linde was Warden of the City of London in 1265.
 Walter de Lynne was listed on the Ragman Rolls of 1296.

-Important Dates for the Lynes family
+Early History of the Lynes family

 This web page shows only a small excerpt of our Lynes research.
 Another 110 words (8 lines of text) covering the years 1263, 1296, 1452, 1579, 1636, 1626 and are included under the topic Early Lynes History in all our PDF Extended History products and printed products wherever possible.